 Roasted Turkey

-I made an early Thanksgiving dinner last Sunday and wanted an easy roasted turkey recipe that was simple and delicious.
-I found one in my cooking “bible” The New Best Recipe Cookbook from the editors of Cook’s Illustrated and found the perfect recipe.
+I made an early Thanksgiving dinner last Sunday and needed an easy roasted turkey recipe that was simple and delicious.
+I found one in my cooking “bible,” The New Best Recipe Cookbook by the editors of Cook’s Illustrated, and found the perfect recipe.
 I loved the technique they used for cooking the bird.
-First, you brine the bird for four hours then let it dry out in the refrigerator for at least 8 hours (up to overnight).
-When you are ready to roast the turkey you first spread a bit of butter all over the bird then simply season it.
+First, you brine the bird for four hours, then let it dry out in the refrigerator for at least 8 hours (up to overnight).
+When you are ready to roast the turkey, you first spread a bit of butter all over the bird, then season it.
 Next, cook the bird breast side down for a while.
 Then, carefully turn the bird onto its side, baste it, and cook for a little bit.
 Next, flip it to its other side, baste it, then cook it for a while.
-Finally, place the bird breast side up, baste it, and then finish roasting until the bird is done.
-Doing this made the turkey cook evenly and the breast meat stayed moist and tender while the dark meat finished cooking.
+Finally, place the bird breast-side up, baste it, and then continue roasting until the bird is done.
+Doing this allowed the turkey to cook evenly, and the breast meat stayed moist and tender while the dark meat finished cooking.
+I thought it might be a difficult process, but it was actually super easy.
+This roasted turkey recipe created a beautifully cooked bird that was flavorful, moist, and delicious.
+We all enjoyed it and thought it paired nicely with au gratin potatoes, mushroom and bacon stuffing, green bean casserole, cranberry sauce, and parmesan dinner rolls.

 Roasted Turkey